nickyiliwang0000/h/css/ftp-and-domains.md

 ## Domain and hosting providers

 > **Disclosure:**
-> HackerYou receives remuneration from the following companies when you use our affiliate links below.
+> Juno receives remuneration from the following companies when you use our affiliate links below.
 All proceeds we receive from affiliate partnerships are used for awesome alumni programming, such as Visibility:Hidden!

 Domains:
 * [Hover](https://hover.com/IbL8v5UV)